-I have stated before that you want to do this right first time.
+I have stated before that you want to do this right the first time.

 So, do a few test scans to see what works for you.

-If you do have damage on your photos then I would suggest you to check out Lisa Louise Cooke’s website.
+If you do have damage to your photos then I would suggest you check out Lisa Louise Cooke’s website.

 There you will find an informative post entitled, Remove Damage From Photos With These Simple Steps.

 I hope you enjoyed this post helping you answer your question, “How to scan my photos?“.
 If you have any questions or comments then please leave a comment below.

 Please share with family and friends if you think this post will help others by using the social media buttons below.